 In the ordinary course of business, the Group enters into various types of transactions that involve derivative financial instruments.
 A derivative financial instrument is a financial contract between two parties where payments are dependent upon movements in price in one or more underlying financial instruments, reference rates or indices.
-Derivative financial instruments include forwards, swaps, futures and currency options.
+Derivative financial instruments include forwards, swaps, futures, currency options and interest rate options.